YEDC Grants for Businesses and Non-Profits

 - Performance based sales tax reimbursement via 380 agreement.

 The owners transformed an old feed store into the Yoakum General Store.
-Assisted by a YEDC General Grant, the project will include a lumber yard by April 2018.
+Assisted by a YEDC General Grant, the project will include a lumber yard in July 2018.

 Circle Y Saddles consolidated North American operations in Yoakum in January 2017.
 A 30,000 square foot warehouse, shown under construction, was added to the facility and 15 new jobs were created.
 Circle Y utilized a YEDC Expansion Grant.

 Town & Country Cleaners used a Retail Enhancement Grant to apply its corporate color scheme, seen in the lower photo, to its Yoakum store.